Warme Bode: Große Bode

 The Große Bode ('Great Bode') is the left-hand headstream of the Warme Bode and is about 4.5 km long.
 Its source is at the foot of the highest mountain in the Harz, the Brocken, in the southern part of the so-called Brockenfeld on the border of Saxony-Anhalt.
 Immediately nearby are the sources of the Kalte Bode, the Ecker and the Oder.
 The Große Bode flows mainly southwards, on the western slopes of the Wurmberg towards Braunlage.
 Its course is characterised by little waterfalls and steps (Fallstufen) including the Oberer Bodefall.
 In front of Braunlage it joins the Kleine Bode ('Little Bode') to form the Warme Bode.

 Kleine Bode

 The Kleine Bode is the right-hand headstream of the Warme Bode and is about 2.5 km long.
 It rises at the foot of the Achtermannshöhe.

 Course

 After the confluence of its headstreams, the Warme Bode flows over the waterfall of the Unterer Bodefall towards Braunlage.
 There it is joined by the Ulrichswasser.
 It continues in the direction of Sorge.
 From the state border with Saxony-Anhalt it runs parallel to the B 242 federal road to Tanne.

-Next the Warme Bode runs through a delightful valley and is united with the Kalte Bode near Königshütte, below the ruins of Königsburg to form the Bode.
+Next the Warme Bode runs through a valley and is united with the Kalte Bode near Königshütte, below the ruins of Königsburg to form the Bode.